isomerpages/moe-northbrookssec/_co-curriculum/CCA/Sports & Games.md

 *   Conceptualise and develop new initiatives to support the CCA policies and framework
 *   Provide a platform for schools to benchmark their achievement through competitions
 *   Develop sports prototypes and resources
-*   Provide specialist advise and consultancy in sports to schools
+*   Provide specialist&nbsp;advise&nbsp;and consultancy in sports to schools
 *   Design and develop sports training packages and professional course for teachers
-*   Oversee and facilitate the organisation of the Singapore Schools/Primary Schools Sports Council (SSSC & SPSSC) Inter-School Sports Competitions.
+*   Oversee and facilitate the organisation of the Singapore Schools/Primary Schools Sports Council (SSSC &amp; SPSSC) Inter-School Sports Competitions.

 ### Badminton
 ![](/images/badminton.png)